Xon/XenForo-ConversationImprovements/README.md

 - New Conversation Permissions
 - Adds an 'IP' button like posts have which allows the IP of the user to be viewed.
 - Conversation Likes
+- Conversation Message Edit history

 ### Deadlock workaround

-Fixes an issue where updating conversation counters can cause deadlocks
+Provides a workaround for a XenForo design issue where updating conversation counters can cause deadlocks.

 ### Adds conversation search, with options to search by recipient